c/o Shady Side Academy Middle School

 Take the Exit 8 to the left lane, and turn left at the first stop on Fox Chapel Road(Green Belt).
 Continue on Fox Chapel Road about 2 miles.
 Turn left on Squaw Run Road East..
 Shady Side Academy Middle School is on your right.

-The Pittsburgh Japanese School admits students of any race, color, national and ethnic origin to all of the rights, privileges programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national or ethnic origin in in its athletic and other school administered programs.
+The Pittsburgh Japanese School admits students of any race, color, nationality, and ethnic origin to all of the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, nationality, or ethnic origin in its athletic and other school administered programs.